harmonylang/harmonylang.github.io/docs-src/textbook/specification.md

 ```

 <figcaption>Figure 8.3 (<a href=https://harmony.cs.cornell.edu/code/UpLock.hny>code/UpLock.hny</a>):
-Program of Figure 3.2 fixed with a lock </figcaption>
+Figure 3.2 fixed with a lock </figcaption>

 The code in Figure 8.1 is similar to the code in Harmony's `synch`
 module.
 (The module generalizes locks to *binary semaphores*